ClinVar Miner

 Institute for Genomic Statistics and Bioinformatics, University Hospital Bonn RCV000856809 SCV000999376 pathogenic Noonan syndrome 1 criteria provided, single submitter clinical testing

-Institute Of Human Genetics Munich, Klinikum Rechts Der Isar, Tu München RCV000856809 SCV001430035 pathogenic Noonan syndrome 1 2020-03-26 criteria provided, single submitter clinical testing
+Institute of Human Genetics Munich, Klinikum Rechts Der Isar, TU München RCV000856809 SCV001430035 pathogenic Noonan syndrome 1 2020-03-26 criteria provided, single submitter clinical testing

 MGZ Medical Genetics Center RCV002288529 SCV002579789 pathogenic LEOPARD syndrome 1 2021-12-15 criteria provided, single submitter clinical testing

-3billion RCV000856809 SCV003841263 pathogenic Noonan syndrome 1 2023-02-23 criteria provided, single submitter clinical testing The variant is not observed in the gnomAD v2.1.1 dataset.
+3billion, Medical Genetics RCV000856809 SCV003841263 pathogenic Noonan syndrome 1 2023-02-23 criteria provided, single submitter clinical testing The variant is not observed in the gnomAD v2.1.1 dataset.
 The variant is located in a mutational hot spot and/or well-established functional domain in which established pathogenic variants have been reported.
 Missense changes are a common disease-causing mechanism.
 In silico tool predictions suggest damaging effect of the variant on gene or gene product (REVEL: 0.93; 3Cnet: 0.76).
 Same nucleotide change resulting in same amino acid change (ClinVar ID: VCV000040528) and different missense changes at the same codon (p.Phe285Cys, p.Phe285Ile, p.Phe285Ser, p.Phe285Tyr, p.Phe285Val / ClinVar ID: VCV000013335, VCV000040527, VCV000040533, VCV000181499, VCV000636408) have been previously reported as pathogenic/likely pathogenic with strong evidence.
 Therefore, this variant is classified as Pathogenic according to the recommendation of ACMG/AMP guideline.

 CeGaT Center for Human Genetics Tuebingen RCV000077861 SCV004703597 pathogenic not provided 2024-01-01 criteria provided, single submitter clinical testing PTPN11: PS1, PS2, PM2, PM5, PS4:Moderate, PP3